raiden-network/raiden/docs/rest_api.rst

 .. http:patch:: /api/(version)/channels/(channel_address)

-   This request is used to close a channel, to settle it or to increase the deposit in it.
+   This request is used to close a channel or to increase the deposit in it.

    **Example Request (close channel)**:

    .. http:example:: curl wget httpie python-requests

-      PATCH /api/1/channels/0x2a65aca4d5fc5b5c859090a6c34d164135398226 HTTP/1.1
+      PATCH /api/1/channels/0x2a65Aca4D5fC5B5C859090a6c34d164135398226 HTTP/1.1
       Host: localhost:5001
       Content-Type: application/json